HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 ## Registering or deregistering for DAM staging

 !!! note
-    For Hybrid deployments, please refer to the ["Set up staging for Hybrid deployments"](#set-up-staging-for-hybrid-deployments) section.
+    For Hybrid deployments, refer to the ["Set up staging for Hybrid deployments"](#setting-up-staging-for-hybrid-deployments) section.

 Use the `manage-dam-staging register-dam-subscriber` command to register or the `manage-dam-staging deregister-dam-subscriber` command to deregister the subscriber for DAM staging.